peteclarkez/spacewar/CONTEXT.md

 *   **Physics:** Implemented zero-friction inertia, screen wrapping, and inverse-square gravity.
 *   **Explosions:** Implemented a system where the ship's hull vertices shatter into individual points that expand based on the ship's final velocity.
 *   **UI:** Implemented a function-key footer (F1–F8) to toggle game features (Gravity, Planet, Robots) and handle resets.

-### 5. Current Development State
-The current Python code is stable for 2-player combat.
-The next phases of development involve:
-1.  **Robot AI:** Implementing the "Left" (Defensive) and "Right" (Offensive) Auto-Robot players.
-2.  **Sound System:** Adding the 8-bit warning tones for low shields and white-noise bursts for engines/torpedoes.
-3.  **Refinement:** Fine-tuning the gravity constant and energy recharge rates to match the "feel" of the 1985 original.

 ### 6. Suggested Prompt to Resume
 *"I am working on a recreation of SpaceWar 1985.
 I have the requirements document and the original v1.50 assembly source for reference.
 We have a working Pygame base with gravity and energy balance.
 I would like to move on to [insert next step, e.g., 'implementing the AI Robot players' or 'refining the torpedo gravity physics']."*